-Thank you for purchasing the Wireless Internet Camera, a camera device that can be connected directly to an Ethernet or Fast Ethernet network and also supported by the wireless transmission based on the IEEE 802.11b/g standard.
-Compared to the conventional PC Camera, the Wireless Internet Camera features a built-in CPU and web-based solutions that can provide a cost-effective solution to transmit real-time high-quality video images for monitoring.
-The Wireless Internet Camera can be managed remotely, accessed and controlled from any PC/Notebook over the Intranet or Internet via a web browser.
+Thank you for purchasing the Wireless Pan/Tilt Internet Camera, a standalone system that can be connected directly to an Ethernet or Fast Ethernet, and also supported by the wireless transmission based on the IEEE 802.11g standard.
+Compared to the conventional PC camera, the Wireless Pan/Tilt Internet Camera features a built-in CPU and web-based solutions that can provide a cost-effective solution to transmit the real-time high-quality video images for monitoring.
+The camera can be managed remotely, so that you can use a web browser to access and control it from any notebook/desktop PC over the Intranet or Internet.
 The simple installation procedures and web-based interface allow you to integrate it into your network easily.
-With comprehensive applications supported, the Wireless Internet Camera is your best solution for remote monitor, high quality, and high performance video images.
+With comprehensive applications supported, the Internet camera is your best solution for remote monitor, high quality, and high performance video images.